viliussreiberis/realtorvs/README.md

 # Realtor website by Vilius Sreiberis

-filer houses and apartments by various parameters functionality
+Filter houses and apartments by various parameters